-To be eligible, you must be the UK registered business with UK-based founders, have been trading for 18 months or more or have filed at least one set of financial accounts with Companies House, covering at least 12 months
+To be eligible, you must be a UK-registered business with UK-based founders.
+You also have to be trading for 18 months or more or have filed at least one set of financial accounts with Companies House, covering at least 12 months.

-A paid business plan allows users to access additional perks with some of the companies, Apple, Zipcar, Expensify, Google Ads, Slack, Deliveroo.
+A paid business plan allows users to access additional perks with some of the companies, namely Apple, Zipcar, Expensify, Google Ads, Slack, and Deliveroo.

 Revolut for Business Security

-In protecting funds, Revolut has put in place several measures.
+In order to protect funds, Revolut has put in place several measures.
 For example, all client money is stored in a segregated account held within Barclays and Lloyds.
 Additionally, the platform is authorized by the FCA, meaning it adheres to all regulations.

-According to the Revolut team, the following features are under construction for Business account holders:
+According to the Revolut’s team, the following features are under construction for Business account holders: